5 Things That Happen When You Respond To A Phishing Email

 Building rapport, even with a potential threat, is almost second nature to us.
 It's how we’re wired.
 Recognizing this vulnerability is the first step.

-Let's look at another real-world example to demonstrate how responding to a phishing email can end in catastrophe.
+Let's look at another real-world example showing rapport built over time and how responding to a phishing email can end in catastrophe.

-How Trust Is Built and Taken Advantage of Over Time
+How Trust Is Built And Exploited Over Time

 One day, you receive an unexpected email.
 The supposed sender introduces themselves as "Jake from the New York Office.”
 You work for a large tech company that is rapidly growing and establishing offices across the globe.
 While you've always prided yourself on knowing your colleagues, your company's rapid expansion makes it hard to keep up, so while you didn't expect the email, you don’t think twice about responding to your new friend.